Saturday 4 May 1940

 Royal Navy submarine HMS Severn sinks German freighter Monark in the North Sea.

 Swedish freighter Aimy hits a mine and sinks.
-The mine was laid by Royal Navy submarine HMS Seal.
+The mine was laid by the Royal Navy submarine HMS Seal.

 Convoy OA 142 departs from Southend, Convoy OB 142 departs from Liverpool, Convoy HG 29F departs from Gibraltar, and Convoy HX 40 departs from Halifax.